cwru-epsilon/cwru-ros-pkg-hydro/README.md

 - 3) Make sure that you put COMMENTS on your code by and YOUR NAME along with the comment.
 - 4) Save and try to do a CWRU_MAKE to make sure your code does NOT have any errors.
 - Note: It's better to do a cwru_make for each small part of the code.
 In order to not get lost with errors...
+- Note: Dont forget to change the CMakeLists.txt to include your modified file...***

 - 5) Push Your Repo...